Sauna Lifestyle

 Sauna Culture’s Social Aspects

 Saunas have long been public places where people gather to relax and interact.
-Visiting a sauna is frequently a family or community activity in Finland.
+Visiting a sauna is often a family or community activity in Finland.
 Saunas are a common feature of spas, gyms, and wellness centers, adding a social element to otherwise alone health practices.

 Types of Saunas